tsvbits/tsvbits.github.io/src/pages/jam-comments/index.md

 tags: ["jamstack", "reactjs", "sample"]
 ---

-This site is a [Jamstack](https://jamstack.org/) site.
+My site is a [Jamstack](https://jamstack.org/) site.
 It is built using [GatsbyJS](https://www.gatsbyjs.org/) powered by [ReactJS](https://reactjs.org/).
 In this post I gonna show how you can add a free comments to your site with the following pretty simple steps.

 1. Use [Reddit](https://www.reddit.com/) as a service that stores comments.
 1. Implement React component that shows reddit Comments.